 People need to seize the opportunity and start thinking of themselves as valued consumers, with knowledge, ideas, and goals, instead of hapless pawns limited to what a service provider thinks that they need!
 Services also need to become more responsive to the needs of the client too.

-This is why I am happy to be working as a consultant on the new Bupa Therapy centre
+This is why I am happy to have worked as a consultant on the new Bupa Therapy centre

-, this video explains what it's all about.
+opening on November 15, 2017.
+Watch this video which explains what it's all about.

 Back to top ⌃